Hestan cookware is high-performing, durable, elegant, and crafted in Italy with premium materials.

 The titanium works with the high-grade stainless to create a hybrid cooking surface that is 400% stronger than stainless steel.

-It resists stains and scratches because of the molecular application of titanium.
+As my tested proved, it resists stains and scratches because of the molecular application of titanium.
 It offers a sleek look, with a seamless presentation from base to rim.

 CopperBond